markdown-extended/manifest/mde-manifest.md

     ----
     _ _ _

+**Note:** Even if "spaces must not care" in the horizontal rules notations above, writers CAN NOT begin a line with more than 3 *spaces* as it will be considered as a code block and so not parsed as an horizontal rule.

 ### C.5.
 Titles {#C5}

 Titles are built using two notations: "ATX" and "Sextet".
-HTML tags have a limit of 6 levels (`h1` to `h6`) but an MDE parser MUST ignore this limit and be prepared for any depth levels as writer requires in a document.
+The HTML `h` tag have a limit of 6 levels (`h1` to `h6`) but an MDE parser MUST ignore this limit and be prepared for any depth levels as writer requires in a document.

+**Implementation Note:** In an HTML output rendering, when the title level is up to 6, a parser SHOULD write the title's content in a way that it shows this is a title (in the document structure) but without using the `h` HTML tag.

+A title MUST be written on a single line, except the underlining line of the "Sextet" notation ([§§](#C5b)).

+Any title content MUST be rendered skipping any leading or trailing *spaces*.
+This allows writers to add as many *space(s)* as they require around a title content.

 The titles list of a document MAY be accessible to build a "table of contents" quickly.
 This is developed at [§§](#D8a).